-LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM &ndash The Small Firm Assistance Program is one of the programs funded under the Economic Development Sub recipient agreement.
-This Program will provide grants to eligible small firms in Lower Manhattan adversely affected by street closures related to publicly-funded construction.
-During the first quarter of 2010, LMDC received twenty-four applications for assistance, for a total of two hundred and thirty applications received since the launch of the Program.
+LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM

+Small Firm Assistance Program -- During the fourth quarter of 2010, LMDC received thirty-six applications for assistance, for a total of three hundred and two applications received since the launch of the Program.
 LMDC continues to work with the City of New York to ensure the Program is administered as efficiently and effectively as possible.

-LMDC has begun examining this among other project&rsquos budgets to potentially add funds to Fulton Corridor Open Spaces Program.
+LMDC continues to examine this project&rsquos budget among other project&rsquos budgets to potentially add funds to Fulton Corridor Open Spaces Program.

-This Re This Report Period Cumulative Actual Total / Exp
+This Report Period Cumulative Actual Total / Expected

-Low Mod Total Low Mod Total
+Total Total

-of Businesses 0 0 0 0/0 0/0 0/150
+of Businesses 0 0/150